-Hurricane Idalia menaces Florida’s Big Bend, the ‘Nature Coast’ far from tourist attractions
+Hurricane Idalia makes landfall in Florida’s Big Bend, the ‘Nature Coast’ far from tourist areas

 The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend region.

-Idalia is projected to come ashore somewhere in this remote region Wednesday, possibly as a Category 3 hurricane with winds of 129 mph (112 kph) or higher.
-It’s a low-lying marsh area that is now facing predicted storm surge of up to 15 feet (4.5 meters).
+When Idalia made landfall Wednesday morning it had maximum sustained winds near 125 mph (205 kph).
+The low-lying marsh area faced a predicted storm surge of up to 15 feet (4.5 meters).
 There are populated areas in the region, including Gainesville, where the University of Florida canceled classes through Wednesday.

-President Joe Biden said he’s been in “constant contact” with Republican Gov. Ron DeSantis — who is running to replace him — and other federal and state officials about the storm’s possible impact.
+President Joe Biden said he’s been in “constant contact” with Republican Florida Gov. Ron DeSantis — who is running to replace him — and other federal and state officials about the storm’s possible impact.

 “I think we’re worried about the surge, the ocean surge.
 We don’t know exactly.
 It’s hour to hour.
 We’re watching this,” Biden said from the Oval Office on Tuesday.
 “But I told the governor and the mayor of the region that’s likely to be hit first that we’re there as long as it takes and make sure they have everything they need.”